 For more on Larry's professional trajectory, key career learnings and workplace philosophies, check out the full episode over at CFOthoughtleader.com.

-Rob Cornog: In this episode, we speak with Larry Begley, CFO of CloudHealth Technologies.
+Rob Cornog (RC): In this episode, we speak with Larry Begley, CFO of CloudHealth Technologies.
 Larry has taken a unique path to the role of CFO.
 Larry, please take us back and retrace some of your steps here for us.

 RC: Well, you really boiled that down nicely for us.
 Was it PwC where you practiced public accounting?